RC airplane training methods

 You could be forgiven for thinking that teaching yourself to fly an rc airplane is not a very realistic training method.
-But the fact is that many RTF (Ready To Fly) airplanes these days have been designed with the complete newcomer in mind, and are relatively simple to fly.
+But the fact is that beginner rc airplanes these days have been designed with the complete newcomer in mind, and are relatively simple to fly.

-Basic electric one or two channel rc airplanes can be flown pretty much out of the box, and they make an excellent low-cost introduction to the hobby, but they won't give you a true rc airplane flying experience due to their limited capabilities.
+Very basic electric one or two channel rc airplanes can be flown pretty much out of the box, and they make an excellent low-cost introduction to the hobby, although they won't give you a true rc airplane flying experience due to their limited capabilities.